sertansenturk/tdd_demo/README.md

 pip install tox
 ```

-We created a [`tox.ini` file](tox.ini) to configure the automation, i.e. unittests, code styling, linting, Docker setup.
+We created a [`tox.ini` file](tox.ini) to configure the automation, i.e. unit tests, code styling, linting, Docker setup.
 We also make the checks on Python versions from `3.5` to `3.7`.

 Having set the `tox.ini` file, calling `tox` is trivial: